Amanita onusta: Similar species

 Amanita onusta may be confused with A. cinereoconia because of the similar gray powdery veil remnants on the cap surface.
 A. cinereoconia is distinguished from A. onusta by the absence of clamps, its powdery-wooly to powdery-warty cap, as well as the absence of warts or scales at the base of the stipe.
 A. cinereoconia also smells distinctly of chloride of lime.
 Another similar species is A. costaricensis, found only in Costa Rica.
 A. atkinsoniana, another North American species, has shorter warts that are spaced further apart than those of A. onusta, and the warts on the basal bulb are arranged in parallel rows.

-Habitat and distribution
+Distribution and habitat

-Amanita onusta grows solitary or scattered on the ground in mixed oak, hickory and chestnut forests from southern New England to Texas.
+A. onusta grows solitary or scattered on the ground in mixed oak, hickory and chestnut forests from southern New England to Texas.
 The species has a preference for sandy or loose soils.
 Its range extends north to Nova Scotia, Canada, and south to Mexico.